microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 - How often multiple info bars appear at once and the typical distribution
 - F6 usage

-## Intended features for InfoBar v2
+## Features in consideration for InfoBar v2
 - Built-in support for floating notifications, DisplayMode property to switch between "Docked" (current) and "Floating" mode
   - Options to show the InfoBar as a PopUp with simple positioning properties
 - Positioning and re-positioning for multiple notifications